cmse822/final-project-Ledengary/README.md

 K-means clustering involves partitioning n observations into k clusters in which each observation belongs to the cluster with the nearest mean.
 This mean serves as a prototype of the cluster.
 Given its computationally intensive nature, especially with large datasets or high dimensionality, parallel computing can play a pivotal role.
 Parallel computing uses multiple processing elements simultaneously to solve a problem, which can significantly improve the computation speed and efficiency.

 This project investigates the application of two parallel computing paradigms: Message Passing Interface (MPI) and Open Multi-Processing (OpenMP).
-Their effectiveness is evaluated based on performance metrics such as computation time and efficiency in implementing the K-means clustering algorithm.
+Their effectiveness is evaluated based on performance metrics such as computation time and efficiency in implementing the K-means clustering algorithm [1, 2, 3].

 ## 1.1 Background